Chart Color Schemes

 Tolland is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Tolland is around 3,581, reflecting an increase of 122 people since the 2021 Census which reported a population of 3,459.
-This change was inferred from AreaSearch's resident population estimate of 3,537 in Jun 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 1,713 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Tolland has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA3 area.
-Natural growth contributed approximately 57.99999999999999% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Feb 2026, the estimated population of the suburb of Tolland is around 3581, reflecting a 122 person increase (3.5%) since the 2021 Census which reported 3459 people.
+This growth is inferred from AreaSearch's estimation of 3537 residents based on June 2024 ABS ERP data and additional 26 validated new addresses since the Census date.
+Tolland's population density is 1713 persons per square kilometer, above national averages.
+The suburb's 3.5% growth since census compares favorably to its SA3 area (4.2%), demonstrating competitive growth fundamentals.
+Natural growth contributed approximately 58% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population